Geneva is Switzerland’s second-most populous city and one of the world’s major centers of international diplomacy.

 WOMEN TRAVELERS RISK : LOW

 Geneva is very safe for female solo travelers.
-Still, do not let your guard down, and follow the rules of common sense, such as not walking around alone at night or along deserted areas.
+Still, do not let your guard down, and follow the rules of common sense, such as not walking around alone at night or along with deserted areas.

 So...
 How Safe Is Geneva Really?